 Karen is the immediate past president of the Canadian Association of Critical Care Nurses and she remains committed to the development of evidence, programs and national guidelines supporting the practice of critical care nursing.

-I am pleased to hold the Membership Coordinator position for another year at the Toronto Chapter.
+I am pleased to hold the position of CACCN secretary this year for the Toronto Chapter.
 As a member, I got involved with the Chapter as Editor eight years ago and have been involed ever since.

 As the largest Chapter in the CACCN with 253 members, I would like to see our membership numbers increase by 30% in the next year.
 This can be done by reaching out to all the hospitals in our chapter either by email or in person to promote and encourage critical care nurses to join the CACCN and get the rewards of enhancing their critical care knowlegde.

-I currently work full-time at the Milton District Hospital as the Professional Practice Clinician in the Emergency Department.
-In the past, I have held clinical and leadership positions in Adult and Paediatric ED and ICU settings.
+I work full-time at the Milton District Hospital as the Professional Practice Clinician of the Emergency Department.
+In the past, I have held clinical and leadership positions in various Emergency Department and ICU settings.

-I have been the Treasurer of the Toronto Chapter of CACCN for the 2015-2017 term.
+My role as President will be to supervise and direct all activities for the Toronto Chapter, to keep our members up to date with chapter events in this rapidly evolving world of critical care nursing.
 My role as Treasurer is to manage all Chapter finances and ensure fiscal responsibility of the Chapter Executive.
-Before my term comes to an end, I would like to ensure that all Chapter financial processes are as electronic as possible to facilitate efficiencies and transparency.
+Before my term comes to an end, I would like to implement electronic processes for various aspect of our chapter to facilitate efficiencies and transparency.

 Upcoming Nominations for June 2017: